code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-30-jsf-primefaces-example.md

 [PrimeFaces](https://en.wikipedia.org/wiki/PrimeFaces){:target="_blank"} is an open source component library for [JavaServer Faces](http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html){:target="_blank"} (JSF).

-It provides a collection of mostly visual components (widgets) that can be used by JSF programmers to build the UI for a web application.
+It provides a collection of **mostly visual components (widgets)** that can be used by JSF programmers to build the UI for a web application.

 An overview of these widgets can be found at the [PrimeFaces showcase](http://www.primefaces.org/showcase/){:target="_blank"}.

-In the following tutorial, we will build and run a Hello World example using PrimeFaces, Spring Boot, and Maven.
+To show PrimeFaces in action, we will build and run a Hello World example using Spring Boot, and Maven.

 The example consists out of a basic web page that contains two input fields and a submit button.
 When you click on the button a greeting popup is displayed that uses the values from the input fields.